umbraco/UmbracoDocs/umbraco-heartcore/getting-started/the-umbraco-backoffice.md

 ## Dashboard

 Every section in the Umbraco backoffice has one or more dashboard associated with them.
-The first thing you will see when accessing the backoffice on your Umbraco Heartcore project is the "Getting Started" dashboard, where you can find links to news and resources useful to your project.
+The first thing you will see when accessing the backoffice on your Umbraco Heartcore project is the "Getting Started" dashboard.
+Here you can find links to news and resources useful to your project.

 ![Getting Started](images/dashboard.png)